 Cash is King, and understanding how and when that cash is going to be available to your growing business is mission critical.
 Invoice payment takes an average of 61 days in North America, according to the 2017 edition of the Atradius Payment Practices Barometer.
-What’s more, 92.6% of businesses reported late payments from their customers in 2017.
+What’s more, 92.6 percent of businesses reported late payments from customers in 2017.

-How can you prepare a cash flow statement if you aren’t yet using automated bookkeeping software?
+How can you prepare a statement of cash flows if you aren’t yet using automated bookkeeping software?
 Follow these 5 simple steps to get started:

-FundThrough offers a [free, downloadable cash flow statement template] for Microsoft Excel and Google Sheets to get you started.
+As part of our Ultimate Cash Flow Guide, FundThrough offers a free, downloadable cash flow statement template for Microsoft Excel and Google Sheets to get you started.
 You can either download it to use with Excel desktop, or edit it online with Google Sheets.